guochenmeinian/CSE-5234/README.md

 # CSE 5234 E-commerce Application

 Welcome to our e-commerce application for the CSE 5234 course.
-We built this full-stack application using Node.js for the backend and React.js for the frontend.
+We built this full-stack application using Node.js and AWS Amplify for the backend and React.js for the frontend.
 The deployment is available [here](https://main.dor2izrbuao8w.amplifyapp.com).